williamyeny/steam-gifts-bot/README.md

-# How to
+# Steamgifts Bot

+A proof of concept which automatically enters in giveaways at [steamgifts.com](https://www.steamgifts.com).
+Keep in mind that this has not been updated or even tested for years, so it may not be functional.

+# Installing and Running

 You need Ruby installed.
-For Mac it's preinstalled but if you're on Windows or Linux you need to download it.
+For Mac, it's preinstalled but if you're on Windows or Linux you need to download it.

 Next, in Google Chrome, sign in to steamgifts.com.
 Then, go to